kylesinlynn/change-plymouth-theme-bash/README.md

 # Changing plymouth theme on linux

 ## Installation process
-- Download the file and run
+- Download the file and run setup.sh
+- Run plymouth-theme to change plymouth theme!